StevenGagarin/StevenGagarin/README.md

 # Hi there, I'm Steven

-## I'm a have been learning for coding for 4 years now
+## I'm a have been learning coding for 4 years now

-- 🔭 Check out my Rust proecject was fun to make did really use it lol
+- 🔭 Check out my Rust proecject. was fun to make, but did't really use it lol
 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other content creators
 - 🥅 2022 Goals: Learning more backend for Web Dev